ugjka/music/README.md

 * Focus on currently playing track button
 * Track number and album title on right side if the screen is big enough
 * Some ui improvements
+* Coincidentally KDE browser integration plugin works OOB for those who use it

 ## Note